-face media, such as a still image, video track, or 3D image.
+Unconstrained face recognition methods can be grouped into two main categories: single face media based methods and face media collection based methods.
+Single media based methods focus on the scenario where both the query and target instances contain only one type of face media, such as a still image(s), video track(s), or 3D image(s) or model(s).
 However, the query and target instances can be different media types, such as single image vs. single video.
-These methods can be effective in unconstrained illumination and expression variation conditions but can only handle limited pose variations.
-For example, while \sim 97% TAR at 0.1% FAR9 has been reported in MBGC v2.0 unconstrained vs. unconstrained face matching, under large pose variations, this performance drops to TAR = \sim 17% at 0.1% FAR in MBGCv2.0 non-frontal vs. frontal face matching (see Table I).
-Such challenges were also observed in single image vs. single image face matching in LFW, and single video vs. single video face matching in YTF and MBGC v2.0 walking vs. walking databases.
+These methods can be effective for unconstrained illumination and expression variations but can only handle limited pose variations.
+For example, while \sim 97% TAR at 0.1% FAR has been reported in MBGCv2.0 unconstrained vs. unconstrained face matching, under large pose variations, this performance drops to $\sim 17\%$ TAR in MBGCv2.0 non-frontal vs. frontal face matching (see Table I).
+Such challenges were also observed in single image vs. single image face matching in LFW, and single video vs. single video face matching in YTF and MBGCv2.0 walking vs. walking databases.